Resolving Disputes and Approving Appraisal Records

 The chief appraiser may send this advisory notice with the notice of appraised value.
-See Appendix U for the Comptroller’s model notice, required by Tax Code Section 6.025.
+See Appendix U for the Comptroller’s model notice (revised 2003), required by Tax Code Section 6.025.
 The Comptroller suggests a type size of 10 to 12 points for the notice.

 The chief appraisers in each of these appraisal districts with overlapping properties will share appraisal information.
 Through written agreement, the appraisers must coordinate appraisal records and activities relative to the overlapping properties.
 This cooperation is designed to encourage and facilitate the appraisal of these properties at the same value.
-If the chief appraisers do not agree to one appraised value for the overlapping property by May 1, then the appraisers will enter the lowest appraised and lowest market value for that property.
+Beginning in 2004, if the chief appraisers do not agree to one appraised value for the overlapping property by May 1, then the appraisers will enter the lowest appraised or market value determined by the appraisers for that property.
 Property owners that have their appraised values determined by more than one appraisal district must protest to the ARB of each appraisal district that they disagree with the district’s appraisal or other action.
 If a protest, appeal or other action reduces that value, then the chief appraiser notifies the other chief appraisers who must reduce the value on the other appraisal rolls.

 Certification.
-Tax Code Section 25.22 requires the chief appraiser to submit a sworn statement with the appraisal records:
+Tax Code Section 25.22 requires the chief appraiser to submit a sworn statement like this with the appraisal records:

 ARB hears taxing unit challenges.